 Acoustical AnalysisA review of a space to determine the level of reverberation or reflected sound in the space (in seconds) influenced by the building materials used to construct the space.
 Also the amount of acoustical absorption required to reduce reverberation and noise.

-Acoustical EnvironmentThe acoustical characteristics of a space or room influenced by the amount of acoustical absorption, or lack of it in the space.
+Acoustical EnvironmentThe acoustic characteristics of a space or room, influenced by the absorption and / or acoustic reflections existing there.

 AcousticsThe science of Sound.
 Its production, transmission and effects.
-The branch of physics that treats the phenomena and laws of sounds as it effects people.
+The branch of physics that treats the phenomena and laws of sounds.

 Airborne SoundSound that reaches the point of interest by propagation through air.

 Airborne Sound Insulation Index : Ia''Former name for Weighted Apparent Sound Reduction Index : R'w

 Ambient noiseBackground or general noise level characteristic of a location, often used in comparison with a specific noise source.
 The metric most often used in the United Kingdom to describe this is the sound pressure level in dB(A) exceeded for 90% of the time, i.e L90, although L95, or even L99 are used as the measure of background in some regions.